Flash Cadillac & the Continental Kids: History

 Moe and Phillips' brother, Linn, were college roommates.
 Through that connection, Moe and Phillips formed the band and played their first performance in February 1969 at a frathouse party.
 The group moved to Los Angeles in 1970 to try to break into the music scene there.
 When "Flash", the original lead singer, along with several other band members decided to return to school in 1971, Moe, Phillips, and Knight decided to replace "Flash" by holding auditions.
-They eventually hired Sam McFadin from Security, Colorado to fill the position.
-The group lived together in a house in Los Angeles they dubbed "The Tiltin' Hilton".
+They eventually hired Sam McFadin from Security, Colorado, to fill the position.
+The group lived together in a house in Los Angeles.

 Linn Phillips (born Dustin Linn Phillips on August 1, 1947) died from a heart attack on March 23, 1993, at age 45, and Kris Moe (born Kris Lauritz Moe on September 26, 1949) died from ALS on July 8, 2005, at age 55.